es-progress/zephyr/docs/reference/modules.md

 !!! note

-    phpMyAdmin needs a LAMP stack to work, so you need to install Apache, MariaDB and PHP first.
+    phpMyAdmin needs a LAMP stack to work, so you need to install Apache, MariaDB and PHP first (see the `services/apache`, `services/mariadb` and `services/php` modules).

 **Configuration**